10ayy/CEH-Notes/day-10.md

-# Day 10 – Malware Threats (Continued) – Offline System Hacking & Authentication
+# Day 10 – System Hacking & Authentication

-## 📘 Module: Malware Threats (Module 7)
+## 📘 Module: System Hcking (Module 6)

-On Day 10, the focus was on **Offline System Hacking**, a critical area that demonstrates how systems—particularly Windows and Linux—can be compromised even when not connected to a network.
+On Day 10, the focus was on **System Hacking**, a critical area that demonstrates how systems—particularly Windows and Linux—can be compromised even when not connected to a network.
 The session also covered fundamental authentication mechanisms used in enterprise environments.

 ---